typelevel/typelevel.github.com/_posts/2015-07-16-method-equiv.md

 it is "more general".
 The generality in terms of when a method can be used is directly proportional to the specificity of its type.

-Java's edge of insanity
+Java’s edge of insanity
 -----------------------

-Now we have enough power to demonstrate that Scala's integration with Java generics is faulty.
-Or, more likely, that Java's generics are faulty.
+Now we have enough power to demonstrate that Scala’s integration with Java generics is faulty.
+Or, more likely, that Java’s generics are faulty.

 Consider this method type, in Scala: